SweiryDev/Mind-Wandering-Tracker/README.md

 - CMake
 - pip modules: numpy, opencv-python, dlib, matplotlib, ipykernal, tensorflow, scikit-learn, pandas

-check the Tensorflow docs for the optimal installation for your OS and GPU, using WSL for GPU acceleration is recommended. for WSL and linux use pyenv.
+Check the Tensorflow docs for the optimal installation for your OS and GPU, using WSL for GPU acceleration in Windows is recommended.
+For WSL and linux use pyenv to manage Python versions.

 this repo is required with data folder including read/write access.